mantidproject/mantid/docs/source/tutorials/python_in_mantid/further_alg_ws/02_scripting_workspaces.rst

     # Plot of 3 spectra, and error bars
     plotSpectrum(ws, [0,1,2], error_bars=True)

-    # Waterfall plot from two workspaces, with two spectras from each
+    # Waterfall plot from two workspaces, with two spectra from each
     plotSpectrum([ws1, ws2], [0,1], waterfall=True)

 Above the selected spectra are called by their Workspace Index.
 Within Workbench, you may wish to call them by their Spectrum Number: